A Vintage Valentine

 Don’t worry makeup newbies, these beautiful looks are actually super easy to recreate at home, with the products every woman should own.
 For some unforgettable Valentine’s Day makeup ideas, check out these vintage beauty looks we’ve found below as inspiration.

-The ideal powdered blush to complete your vintage look, is one that adds a glow to the skin.
-1950s blush was all about finishing off your look, not to have a painted face.
+The ideal powdered blush to complete your vintage look is one that adds a glow to the skin.
+1950s blush was all about finishing off your look, not having a painted face.
 Adding this blush to your cheekbones and brushing upwards to the temple will give you an overall lift.
 As a result, remember to not overdo it on the blush though for your vintage look!

 5. Well Defined Eyebrows